 Fresh juices are loaded with vitamins, minerals, enzymes and phytonutrients – which are all enormously beneficial to your health.
 After just one week of having one fresh vegetable juice a day, you will notice increased energy levels, strengthened immunity, reduced cravings for junk food, better digestion, balanced emotions and it will help prevent chronic illnesses long-term.

 Here is the recipe for our juice of the week.
 It’s called the Glowing green goddess.

 1 Half a cucumber

 2 Celery Stalks

 The juice of one lemon.

 A pinch of Spirulina

 Method: Put together in a blender and whizz until smooth.
 Enjoy!

 Here’s a few more hero juices to keep you nourished throughout the festive season.
-They’re quick and easy to make, with minimal mess (I often peel veg directly into the bin) and, if you have as a mid-morning or mid-afternoon snack throughout Christmas and New Year, you’ll know you’re fitting in a dose of daily goodness – even if your evenings are laden with calories, refined sugar and alcohol.
+They’re quick and easy to make, with minimal mess (peel veg directly into the bin) and, if you have them as a snack you’ll know you’re fitting in a dose of daily goodness – even if your evenings are laden with calories, refined sugar and alcohol.